The Bankrate promise

 “I don’t believe for a second that you can take nearly a trillion dollars out of the system and something’s not going to go bump in the night,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “What we saw in the repo market was a direct result of that.”

-In its first overnight repo market operation since the financial crisis, the New York Fed injected $53 billion worth of cash in exchange for short-term Treasury bills.
-Those purchases then go on the Fed’s balance sheet until they’re paid back.
+When the repo market saga first began last fall, the New York Fed in September 2019 injected $53 billion worth of cash in exchange for short-term Treasury bills, its first overnight repo market operation since the financial crisis.
+Those purchases were then listed as assets on the Fed’s balance sheet until they’re paid back.

-Though the process looks like Q.E., officials have stressed that it isn’t.
-That’s because the operations were not designed to stimulate the economy and push down long-term rates, but to get the markets well-oiled again.
+Though the process looks like Q.E., it’s technically different.
+That’s because the operations were not designed to stimulate the economy and push down long-term rates but to get markets well-oiled again.

 When the Treasury market doesn’t function properly, it has broader implications for the U.S. economy.
 Firms can’t get bonds off their books, meaning they suddenly don’t have the capacity to fund short-term financing needs or to make more loans.
 Strains like this impact borrowing costs for mortgages and other types of consumer loans.